dxw/RubbishThorClone/README.md

 For the full code, check hello_world.class.php in the examples directory.

-## Lame Thor Clone's API
+## Rubbish Thor Clone's API

-### LameThorClone::commands
+### RubbishThorClone::commands

 An abstract function your class should implement.
-It's expected to call LameThorClone::command to define all your subcommands.
+It's expected to call RubbishThorClone::command to define all your subcommands.

-### LameThorClone::command
+### RubbishThorClone::command

 Call this to define your subcommands.
 It takes three arguments: $definition, $description and (optionally) $options_callback.